Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Results

-For a Floquet cavity, the modulation coefficient \( \beta \) is predetermined and independent of \( a_\mathrm{in} \), enabling threshold-less frequency comb operation, as indicated by Eq. \eqref{eqn-1}.
+For a Floquet cavity frequency comb, the modulation coefficient $ \beta $ is predefined and decoupled from $ a_\mathrm{in} $, enabling frequency comb operation without a power threshold for the pumping tone, as indicated by Equation~\eqref{eqn-1}.
 In other terms, the pump tone does not induce nonlinear effects but instead serves as a probe for a system with a prescribed time-varying response function.
-Furthermore, we found that the pump tone exhibits highly flexible tuning capabilities within the approximate range \( -2\beta \Omega \lesssim \Delta \lesssim 2\beta \Omega \), as detailed in the Supplementary Note II.A.
-When \( \Delta \neq 0 \), the pump tone alters the relative intensities of the frequency comb components to some extent.
-In contrast, in Kerr optomechanical combs, the generation of the frequency comb by optomechanical non-linearity depends on the pump tone itself, meaning \( \beta \) is influenced by both $a_\mathrm{in}$ and $\Delta$.
-Consequently, \( a_\mathrm{in} \) must reach a sufficient intensity to overcome an initiation threshold.
-Additionally, \( \Delta \) needs to be constrained within a range that can effectively excite the oscillator (For \( \kappa < \Omega \), \( \Delta \approx \Omega \)) in Kerr optomechanical combs.
+Furthermore, we found that the pump tone exhibits flexible tuning capabilities within the approximate range $ -2\beta \Omega \lesssim \Delta \lesssim 2\beta \Omega $, as detailed in the Supplementary Note~II.A.
+In contrast, in Kerr optomechanical combs, the generation of the frequency comb by optomechanical non-linearity depends on the pump tone itself, meaning $ \beta $ is influenced by both $a_\mathrm{in}$ and $\Delta$.
+Consequently, $ a_\mathrm{in} $ must reach a sufficient intensity to overcome an initiation threshold.
+Additionally, $ \Delta $ needs to be constrained within a range that can effectively excite the oscillator (For $ \kappa < \Omega $, $ \Delta \approx \Omega $) in Kerr optomechanical combs.
+In terms of the comb spectral profile, EO and Kerr combs are typically symmetric about the pump frequency, whereas the Floquet cavity frequency comb is centered at the intrinsic cavity resonance ($\omega_{0}$), with a spectral envelope that is largely independent of the pump detuning.